renato-albuquerque/currency_converter-api/README.md

-# Currency Converter App | api.exchangerate.host
+# Currency Converter App | exchangerate.host API

 App that provides an easy way to convert currencies, from the Brazilian Real to: US Dollar, Euro, Pound Sterling, Yuan Renminbi, Argentinian Peso.
 The [exchangerate.host API](https://exchangerate.host/#/) was used.